stanifrolov/android-survey-template/README.md

 There are two databases.
 One for the questions and one for collecting the answers.

+## Add your own questions

+To add questions to the app go to the `addQuestionsToDatabase()` function in the `QuestionDatabaseHelper` class.

+A Question is added through:

+`allQuestions.add(new Question("YOUR QUESTION", "OPTION A", "OPTION B", "OPTON C"));`

 ## Pull database with adb

 Download and run the scripts `pullQuestionsDatabase.bat` and `pullAnswersDatabase.bat`.